Designing a Diversity Course

 - Explore one’s own cultural norms or values in relation to those of a different cultural group.

-Diversity courses facilitate students’ development as culturally literate members of society.
+CoreFSU Diversity courses facilitate students’ development as culturally literate members of society.
+The course objectives, course materials, activities, topics, and grading criteria should reflect how students will achieve this outcome.

-- The "Instructor Feedback & Revisions" form field must indicate how students will provided criteria for evaluating their feedback (including instructor and/or teaching assistant response), and opportunities for revision.
+- The proposal must indicate how students will be provided criteria for evaluating their feedback (including instructor and/or teaching assistant response), and opportunities for revision on the Diversity assignment(s).

 Credit hours: